node-apn/node-apn/doc/notification.markdown

 For iOS 7 applications which support Silent Remote Notifications you can use the `note.contentAvailable` property.
 This is identical in functionality to  `note.newsstandAvailable` without the confusion of the "Newstand" terminology.

 A `Notification` enapsulates the data to be compiled down to JSON and pushed to a device.
 See the [payload documentation][pl] for more details.
-At present the total length of the payload accepted by Apple is 256 bytes.
+At present the total length of the payload accepted by Apple is 2048 bytes.

-*Note*: The maximum payload size will be increased to 2048 bytes when iOS 8 is released, these larger payloads are available for testing in the sandbox environment. `apn` is will automatically configure for larger payloads when connecting to the sandbox.

 ### notification.retryLimit